prisha03/hello-world/README.md

 Just another repository
 Hi humams!
 My name is Prisha Chawla.
 I am studying BCA from Symbiosis International University.
-I love tacos and will have one soon.
+I love tacos and I haven't had one in a month.